COMPiLELab/DLRT-Net/README.md

 ### Useful links

-The Tensorflow implementation can be found at https://github.com/CSMMLab/DLRANet
+1. The Tensorflow implementation can be found at https://github.com/CSMMLab/DLRANet
+2. DLRT paper can be found at https://arxiv.org/abs/2205.13571v2